significant-bit/brigge/docs/mesh_intro.md

 	> It also creates one `.mesh` file per mesh object.
 These are named based on the corresponding object names in Blender.
 	> Be careful!
 If files with the same name already exist, Brigge export will overwrite them with the latest data.
 5. Adjust export options
+	* Place Objects - write position and rotation so objects can be placed into the game
+	* Keep Triangulation - quads and n-gons will subdivide exactly the same in Blender and UE4; this is important for keeping your silhouette and shading consistent
 	* Write Edge Info - this includes edge connectivity and sharpness
-	* Keep Triangulation - quads and n-gons will subdivide exactly the same in Blender and UE4; this is important for keeping your silhouette and shading consistent
-	* Place Objects - write position and rotation so objects can be placed into the game
+	* Write Mesh Stats - `.brigge` file will have detailed mesh statistics in the comments
+	* Optimize Exported Meshes - spend extra time to make `.mesh` files more compact and efficient
 6. Export!

 You now have these mesh assets on disk, separate from their source `.blend` file.
 The `.brigge` file describes the assets and has a link back to the `.blend` file.
 You can open this with any text editor and see how it works.
 The `.mesh` files are binary, and have all the information needed by Brigge's Unreal plugin.